With A Warm, Caring Staff and Stunningly Natural Results,

 Our Approach to Surgery is Anything but Plastic

-Recovery is often the most asked about part of the breast augmentation procedure process.
+Recovery is often the most asked-about part of the breast augmentation procedure process.
 Knowing what to expect throughout your surgical journey may help you feel more prepared and confident with moving forward with the procedure.
-Here’s what most of our rapid recovery breast augmentation patients may expect over the course of breast enlargement surgical recovery:
+Here’s what most of our rapid recovery breast augmentation patients may expect throughout breast enlargement surgical recovery:

-The Swell Stage: Expect significant swelling, discomfort and possibly some minor bruising.
+The Swell Stage: Expect significant swelling, discomfort, and possibly minor bruising.
 Breasts still have not reached their final shape or size yet.
 Pain can be managed with prescription pain medication and ice packs.
-Follow our post op care instructions including no lifting, keeping your incisions clean, and wearing your custom-fit breast augmentation surgical garment.
+Follow our post-op care instructions: no lifting, keeping your incisions clean, and wearing your custom-fit breast augmentation surgical garment.

-Take Me To Work Stage: The majority of breast augmentation surgery discomfort should resolve, and you’ll likely be feeling well enough to return to work.
-We still advise the majority of our patients to limit exercise and activities and to generally take it easy.
+Take Me To Work Stage: Most breast augmentation surgery discomfort should resolve, and you’ll likely feel well enough to return to work.
+We still advise most of our patients to limit exercise and activities and generally take it easy.

-Bursting with Happiness Stage: The majority of swelling and discomfort will have diminished and dissipated by the sixty week.
-At this stage your breast implants will be starting to settle.
-Most of our patients at this stage may return to all normal activity and enjoy their new breasts!
+Bursting with Happiness Stage: Most swelling and discomfort will have diminished and dissipated by the sixty weeks.
+At this stage, your breast implants will be starting to settle.
+Most of our patients at this stage may return to all normal activities and enjoy their new breasts!